Silver as an investment: 2010–2011

 On August 5, 2011, S&P issued the first ever downgrade in the federal government's credit rating, citing their April warnings, the difficulty of bridging the parties and that the resulting agreement fell well short of the hoped-for comprehensive 'grand bargain'.
 The credit downgrade and debt ceiling debacle contributed to the Dow Jones Industrial Average falling nearly 2,000 points in late July and August.
-Following the downgrade itself, the DJIA had one of its worst days in history and fell 635 points on August 8.
+Following the downgrade itself, the DJIA had one of its worst days in history and fell 635 points, on August 8.

-Then as it became likely that U.S. Secretary of Treasury Timothy Geithner would order the treasury to use extraordinary measures to delay the crisis, silver settled back at $35.
+Then, as it became likely that U.S. Secretary of Treasury Timothy Geithner would order the treasury to use extraordinary measures to delay the crisis, silver settled back at $35.
 As the debacle continued during the summer, silver moved in the range of $33 to $43.

 As it became clear that the "financial apocalypse" would be delayed by late summer, many investors dumped silver and commodities and moved back into U.S. equities.
 The price of silver quickly went back to $30 and declined below 2010 levels in the next few years.

 Whether classifying silver's movement as a 'bubble' (seen when comparing silver with gold) has been debatable, with Peter Schiff denying that a bubble ever existed and asserting that the factors that led to the increase in the silver price have not yet been resolved.

 Investment vehicles

 Bars

 A traditional way of investing in silver is by buying actual bullion bars.
 In some countries, like Switzerland and Liechtenstein, bullion bars can be bought or sold over the counter at major banks.

-The flat, rectangular shape of silver bars makes them ideal for storage in a home safe, a safe deposit box at a bank, or placed in allocated (also known as non-fungible) or unallocated (fungible or pooled) storage with a bank or dealer.
+Easily stackable, the flat and rectangular shapes of silver bars makes them ideal for storage in a home safe, in a safe deposit box at a bank, or in storage with a bank or dealer (whether "allocated" [also known as non-fungible] or "unallocated" [fungible or pooled]).

-Silver bars can either be cast or poured, or minted; both categories often involve the production of bars with intricate decorative designs that are attractive to collectors, often referred to as 'art bars'; these types of bars are often given as gifts.
+Silver bars can either be cast (poured into molds), or minted (die-struck); both categories often involve the production of bars with intricate decorative designs that are attractive to collectors, often referred to as "art bars".

-Various sizes of silver bars are 1, 10, 100 and 1000 troy ounces, 100 gram (3.215 troy ounces) and one kilogram (32.15 troy ounces), as well as other sizes.
-There are various silver refiners with their own unique stamp or "hallmark" that is used to provide information about the bar and ensure quality.
+Various sizes of silver bars are 1, 10, 100 and 1,000 troy ounces, 100 gram (3.215 troy ounces) and one kilogram (32.15 troy ounces), as well as other sizes.

 Coins and rounds

+The term "coin" typically refers to a metallic piece minted by a sovereign government and holds the status of legal tender within its country of origin.
+Coins are distinguished by their official recognition and carry a minimum face value, which represents the denomination assigned to them.